-The incident began at about 4am when Ms Dekeyser and a female friend were getting out of a taxi on Manhattan's Upper-West Side, Lodge followed them to an apartment building and yelled "he wanted to take them to Australia".
-Lodge also violently grabbed Ms Dekeyser by the shoulders "so that she could not escape".
+The incident began at about 4am when Ms Dekeyser and a female friend were getting out of a taxi on Manhattan's Upper-West Side and Lodge followed them to an apartment building, yelling 'he wanted to take them to Australia'.

+Lodge also violently grabbed Ms Dekeyser by the shoulders 'so that she could not escape'.

-"Lodge followed and threatened Dekeyser, stating 'Do you think you're going to die?
-This is the night you're going to die'," Judge Kimba wrote in his ruling.
-Mr Cartright, a resident of the building for more than 20 years, heard the women frantically ringing the intercom, went to the front door and "Lodge grabbed Cartright and made death threats".
+Judge Kimba said: 'Lodge followed and threatened Dekeyser, stating 'do you think you're going to die?
+This is the night you're going to die'.'

+Mr Cartright, a resident of the building for more than 20 years, heard the women frantically ringing the intercom, went to the front door before 'Lodge grabbed Cartright and made death threats'.

-Lodge forced his way into Mr Cartright's apartment where Ms Fowler and their nine-year-old were sleeping and shouted, "My name is Matthew Lodge.
+Lodge forced his way into Mr Cartright's apartment where Ms Fowler and their nine-year-old were sleeping and said 'My name is Matthew Lodge.
 I come in peace.
-Salaam Alaikum" and smashed furniture, plates and other items.
+Salaam Alaikum' before smashing furniture, plates and other items.

-Judge Wood wrote "Lodge put Cartright in a headlock, punched him several times in the head, and shoved him" and "approached the bathroom in which Fowler and her son were, attempted to gain entry, and punched the door, leaving a hole".
+Judge Wood wrote 'Lodge put Cartright in a headlock, punched him several times in the head, and shoved him' and 'approached the bathroom in which Fowler and her son were, attempted to gain entry, and punched the door, leaving a hole'.

-The family was so terrified by the incident they had to move out of the apartment and their son, who during the incident told his mum "I'm too young to die", suffered from night terrors and had to see a child therapist.
-Ms Dekeyser told the court she is "haunted by the fear" that Lodge might seek her out and "suffers from trouble sleeping, night terrors, nervousness, and anxiety" whenever she is in the dark.
+The family was so terrified by the incident they had to move out of the apartment and their son, who during the incident told his mum 'I'm too young to die', suffered from night terrors and had to see a child therapist.

+Ms Dekeyser told the court she is 'haunted by the fear' that Lodge might seek her out and 'suffers from trouble sleeping, night terrors, nervousness, and anxiety' whenever she is in the dark.